Most sleep advice fails because it treats your baby like an average chart. This is the pillar. The short version:

 4. Use a short, predictable bedtime routine

 Predictability lowers stress for both child and parent.
-20–30 minutes is plenty — long elaborate routines often become the problem they're meant to fix.
+20–30 minutes is plenty.
+Long elaborate routines often become the problem they're meant to fix.
+If you're starting from scratch, see how to build a baby routine that works.

 5. Review weekly, not emotionally